droxer/c10k-go/README.md

-# C10K in GO
+# C10K in Go

 ## Introduction

-This is a example project demonstrate how to handle 10K concurrent reqquests in go.
+This example project demonstrates scalable techniques for handling 10,000 concurrent requests in Go